Finding a treatment provider

-When you are searching for a credentialed mental health professional or dietitian through this website, we are supporting you to find a treatment provider – that is, someone who will be providing focused evidence-based mental health or dietetic treatment for the eating disorder.
-The credentialed clinician may also work in a role in early identification, initial response, or recovery.
+You can find a credentialed mental health professional or dietitian under Find a Treatment Provider.
+Clinicians listed are trained in providing evidence-based mental health or dietetic treatment for eating disorders and could work in early identification, initial response, treatment or recovery.

 When searching for a treatment provider, understanding the setting in which they work can be helpful so you know the type of service that you will be attending, and who else from their team may be supporting you in your recovery journey.

 Considerations: If you live in a rural or remote area, or you cannot find a mental health professional in your local area, you may be able to have a telehealth video consultation instead.
-If your treatment provider can claim under Medicare, this is also available for telehealth appointments as well as in-person appointments.
-If you are searching for a credentialed clinician, you can choose telehealth as an option through the search function.
+If your treatment provider can claim under Medicare, Medicare rebates may be available for both telehealth and in-person appointments.
+If you are searching for a Credentialed Eating Disorder Clinician, you can choose telehealth as an option through the search function.
 Information on costs of treatment can be found here.

-Each state has their own government funded mental health service, and these services are located in various metro and regional areas, also reaching into rural areas.
+Each state has their own government-funded mental health services located in metropolitan, regional and rural areas.
 If you are referred to a public mental health service, you will be allocated a case manager or treatment provider rather than being able to choose.
 You will also see a psychiatrist and some services may have a dietitian or other allied health professionals as part of your treating team.
-Most public mental health services are able to see only people who have certain eating disorder diagnoses, with some limited to seeing only those with Anorexia Nervosa or Atypical Anorexia.
+Many public mental health services are only able to see people who have certain eating disorder diagnoses, with some limited to seeing only those with Anorexia Nervosa or Atypical Anorexia Nervosa.

 Considerations: It is free to attend these services, and your GP, paediatrician, or psychiatrist can help you understand more about eligibility for your local service and make a referral for you.
 These services may have a wait list – contact them if you want to know about wait times.

-Who can I contact: Mental health services provide service according to age bands – Child & Adolescent Mental Health Service (CAMHS) or Child & Youth Mental Health Service (CYMHS) for children and adolescents and Adult or Community Mental Health Service (AMHS or CMHS) for adults.
-Search online for CAMHS or AMHS in your local area to find your closest service.
+Who can I contact: Mental health services provide service according to age – Child & Adolescent Mental Health Service (CAMHS) or Child & Youth Mental Health Service (CYMHS) for children and adolescents and Adult or Community Mental Health Service (AMHS or CMHS) for adults.
+Search online in your local area to find your closest service.
 You can also talk to your GP about local options.

 There are some public and private services which focus specifically on eating disorders – these programs may sit within a hospital setting or as a separate service.
-Generally, these programs will offer more intensive services; this means you would see your treatment provider regularly and may work with other professionals within the team such as a psychiatrist and dietitian.
-The programs that these services may offer include individual therapy, group programs, and support with meals.
+Generally, these programs will offer more intensive services; this means you may see your mental health treatment provider regularly and may work with other professionals within the team such as a psychiatrist and dietitian.
+These programs may include individual therapy, group therapy and/or support with meals.
 Some services may also offer outreach, visiting you in your home, or longer stay residential care.
-Similar to public mental health services, eating disorder-specific programs may have policies that they are able to see only people who have certain eating disorder diagnoses.
+Similar to public mental health services, eating disorder-specific programs may have policies that they are only able to see people who have certain eating disorder diagnoses.

 Considerations: The costs of these programs will depend on whether they sit within a public or private service.
 You can ask about these from your GP or directly from the service.